 The behind-the-scenes content should connect you with your prospects.
 Therefore, take photos and videos you believe you would want in their position.

-Your social media strategy should not stand alone.
+Your social media marketing strategy should not stand alone.
 Instead, you need to connect it with other components of your marketing strategy.

 Determine what the key metrics are for your law firm, and then track how you perform in these areas every month.
 The more social media data you collect, the more you can improve your marketing campaigns.